Altinn/altinn-studio-docs/content/app/development/ux/fields/grouping/repeating/_index.en.md

 {
   [...]
   "dataModelBindings": {
-    "list": "FamilieMedlem.Bilder"
+    "list": "FamilyMember.Pictures"
   }
 }
 ```

 The receiving end will then receive a list of multiple unique ID's, one for each attachment.
 The same unique ID will also be displayed in
-the PDF-receipt - but it is recommended to [hide this](/app/development/ux/pdf/#exclude-components) since attachments
+the PDF receipt - but it is recommended to [hide this](/app/development/ux/pdf/#exclude-components), as attachments
-are shown seperately on the receipt site and the unique ID can become confusing for the users.
+are shown seperately on the receipt page and the unique ID can become confusing to the users.